 So the White knight mounted his snow-white horse and rode into the forest to find the Black Knight and slay him in single combat.

-At last the White Knight had spent all his gold in the cause of his search.
+At last, the White Knight had spent all his gold in the cause of his search.
 He was tired and hungry.
-Feeling his stength ebbing, he was forced to steal some buns from a bake shop.
-His horse whent lame, so that he was forced to replace it, silently and by darkness, with another white horse in somebody’s stable.
+Feeling his strength ebbing, he was forced to steal some buns from a bake shop.
+His horse went lame so that he was forced to replace it, silently and by darkness, with another white horse in somebody’s stable.
 And when he stumbled, faint and exhausted, into an inn, the innkeeper’s daughter gave him her bed, and because he was the White Knight in shining armour, she gave him her love, and when he was strong enough to leave the inn she cried bitterly because she could not understand why he had to go and find the Black Knight and slay him.

 Others were tattle-tale grey.
-And still others were so grubby, horse and rider, that the mirror in thier castle would never recognise them.
-Yet the White Knight was shocked the day a knight of gleaming whiteness confronted him suddenly in the forest and with a wild whoop thundered tawords him with levelled lance.
+And still, others were so grubby, horse and rider, that the mirror in their castle would never recognize them.
+Yet the White Knight was shocked the day a knight of gleaming whiteness confronted him suddenly in the forest and with a wild whoop thundered towards him with leveled lance.
 The White Knight barely had time to draw his sword and, ducking under the deadly steel, plunge it into the attacker’s breast.